-Equinor consists of eight business areas, staffs and support divisions.
+Equinor consists of business areas, staffs and support divisions.

 President and Chief Executive Officer (CEO)

 The CEO is responsible for day-to-day operations, and presents proposals for strategy, goals, actions and financial statements, as well as important investments.
-Eldar Sætre is our President and CEO.
+Anders Opedal is our president and CEO.

 Chief Financial Officer (CFO)

-The corporate bodies’ secretariate within the group is also the responsibility of legal, which is a global organisation with employees in several locations in and outside Norway.
-Legal is headed by Senior Vice President and General Counsel Hans Henrik Klouman.
+The corporate bodies’ secretariat is also the responsibility of LEG, which is a global organisation with employees in several locations in and outside Norway.
+LEG is headed by Executive Vice President Siv Helen Rygh Torstensen.

 Corporate Communication (CCOM)

 CCOM’s purpose is to protect and enhance Equinor’s reputation, supporting the company's effort to reach strategic goals.
 The function is responsible for media relations, internal communication, political and public affairs and brand communication, and advises the Board of Directors and senior management on communication issues.
-Corporate Communication is headed by Senior Vice President Reidar Gjærum.
+Corporate Communication is headed by Senior Vice President Jannik Lindbæk.

 Corporate Audit (COA)

-Corporate Audit is responsible for auditing Equinor’s business to ensure that it is subject to adequate management and control.
-The function is responsible for investigation of accidents and cases of ethical misconduct, as well as all internal audits.
+COA is responsible for auditing Equinor’s business to ensure that it is subject to adequate management and control.
+The function is responsible for investigating accidents and cases of ethical misconduct, as well as all internal audits.
 Corporate Audit provides assurance, challenges current practice and provides information from a truly independent viewpoint.
-The head of Corporate Audit is Senior Vice President Jon Arnt Jacobsen.
+Corporate Audit is headed by Senior Vice President Jon Arnt Jacobsen.

-CPL carries an overall responsibility for the corporate people and leadership function in the Equinor group.
-CPL will ensure one company approach to achieve sustainable global business for Statoil.
-The role of the CPL function is to establish the strategy direction for the function, set corporate functional standards and targets, and drive operational performance.
-CPL is headed by Senior Vice President Magne Andre Hovden.
+PO carries an overall responsibility for the corporate people and leadership function in the Equinor group.
+PO will ensure one company approach to achieve sustainable global business for Equinor.
+The role of the PO function is to establish the strategy direction for the function, set corporate functional standards and targets, and drive operational performance.
+PO is headed by Executive Vice President Ana Fonseca Nordang.